dizzybeaver/SIMA/context/DEBUG-MODE-Context.md

 2. Look for direct core imports
 3. Check if importing interface from core
 4. Verify lazy imports used
+5. [NEW] Fetch with cache-busting to see current imports
 ```

 **Quick Fix (as complete file artifact):**